cambiotraining/bacterial-genomics/materials/28-recombination.md

 ## Masking recombinant regions

-In a similar way to how we masked the TB alignment to remove certain regions of the reference genome from downstream analyses, the next step is to mask the recombinant regions in our `aligned_pseudogenomes.fas` file so these do not influence our phylogenetic tree inference.
+In a similar way to how we masked the TB alignment to remove certain regions of the reference genome from downstream analyses, the next step is to mask the recombinant regions in our `aligned_pseudogenomes.fas` file, so these do not influence our phylogenetic tree inference.
 Instead of using `remove_blocks_from_aln.py`, we will use `mask_gubbins_aln.py` (included with `Gubbins`):

 ```bash
 mask_gubbins_aln.py --aln results/bactmap/pseudogenomes/aligned_pseudogenomes.fas --gff results/gubbins/sero1.recombination_predictions.gff --out results/gubbins/aligned_pseudogenomes_masked.fas